Great Allegheny Passage

 Mostly flat terrain on crushed stone.
 Moderate cycling level.
 More leisurely with an e-bike.

-4 nights lodging, 4 breakfasts, 1 picnic lunch, 4 dinners, snacks, van support, luggage transfer, cue sheets, maps and electronic GPS files, trained guides, and transportation at the end of the tour back to Pittsburgh.
+4 nights lodging, 4 breakfasts, 2 picnic lunches, 4 dinners, snacks, van support, luggage transfer, cue sheets, maps and electronic GPS files, trained guides, and transportation at the end of the tour back to Pittsburgh.

 $195 for a Specialized hybrid bicycle specifically designed for women. $295 for an electric-assist e-bike.

 Fly, take the train or drive to Pittsburgh, PA.
 We will provide transportation back to the Pittsburgh airport by 3:00pm and our starting hotel by 3:30pm.
-Or you can take the train from the end of the tour back to Pittsburgh on your own.
+Or, you can take the train from the end of the tour back to Pittsburgh on your own.
+You can also drive to the end of the tour, Cumberland, MD, and arrange for a shuttle to Pittsburgh, PA.

 DAY 1: We’ll meet in Pittsburgh at our starting hotel on the bike path along the Monongahela River.
 We’ll begin with a rental bike fitting at 2:00pm followed by an orientation and dinner.
 0 miles.